Pierresole/Brest/README.md

-# Brest Project
+# RAT Project

-This project is for parsing nuclear data and reconstructing differential cross-sections efficiently.
+This project focuses on parsing nuclear data and reconstructing differential cross-sections.
+It began as a self-educational endeavor to experiment with resonances.
+1 fitted resonance parameter = 1 distribution

+*play = Fit from experiments.
+Reconstruct cross-sections, analyze sensitivity to resonance parameters, propagate uncertainty.

 ## Project Structure

 - `parser/`: Contains the parsing modules for reading MF3 and MF4 data.
-- `reconstruction/`: Contains the C++ code and Pybind11 setup for efficient reconstruction.
+- `recon/`: Contains the C++ code and Pybind11 setup for efficient reconstruction.
+- `rmatrix/`: Contains the C++ code and Pybind11 setup for R-Matrix parametrization.
 - `notebooks/`: Jupyter notebooks for testing and exploring functionalities.
 - `data/`: Example data files for testing and development.
 - `tests/`: Unit tests for parser and reconstruction modules.

-## Setup
+## Resonance Analysis Tool

 ### Build Pybind11 Extension